 How to Detect Early Signs of Cancerous Lymph Nodes

-There are patients that will experience all of these symptoms and some that will experience none.
-Therefore, a follow-up question may be: is cancer of the lymph nodes terminal if there are more symptoms?
+Some patients will experience all of these symptoms, and some will experience none.
+Therefore, a follow-up question may be: “Is cancer of the lymph nodes terminal if there are more symptoms?”

 Diagnosing Cancer of the Lymph Nodes